kvanux/empshift-sv/README.md

 # Employee Shift Scheduler (Frontend)

-A Svelte-based user interface for managing employee shift schedules.
-This project serves as the frontend for interacting with a backend algorithm that generates optimized schedules.
+A Svelte-based user interface for managing employee shift schedules, also serves to make HTTP request to a backend algorithm that helps generates optimized schedules.

 ## Overview